BrettRD/SocialCalendar/Readme.md

-Straight up JSON has enough fidelity to deal with this, some of these lookups will flatly refuse to scale though.

-Like non-rel databases, JSON would allow sharding on a multi-disk multicore.

 The concept of an Encounter doesn't model long-term online conversations well.
-Maybe many Encounters of low quality as a brief back and forth.
-Would require quality to accumulate, and negative Quality with high CutShort would indicate smalltalk
+Maybe many satisfying Encounters of low quality can indicate attention paid to a brief back and forth.
+It would require interaction-quality to accumulate.  which would suggest that negative quality values can be used to indicate smalltalk

-Build a bunch of layers so that the DB architecture can be chosen later Start with SQLlite, maybe migrate to MariaDB
-Build an interface (Maybe like TaskWarrior)
+Many of the data types used have way more fidelity than they need, this is deliberate.
+Human interaction is fuzzy, and measurement is hard.
+The majority of the data that goes into this database is intended to be qualitative only.
+Uncertainty bounds and un-modelled data makes splitting hairs meaningless.
+This isn't supposed to accurately archive or direct a perfect personal narrative, it's meant to prompt a smoother story.

+Using sqlAlchemy so that the result is somewhat agnostic to the underlying database.
+I fully expect people to search the database content with tools written in Perl so adding flexibility with strings is a major goal.